sadeq220/docs/messagebroker/README.md

 ### queue and topic
 Topics (also known as Event streams) are durable and partitioned, and they can be read by multiple consumers as many times as necessary.
 They are often used to communicate state and to provide a replayable source of truth for consumers.
 Queues are usually unpartitioned and are frequently used as an input buffer for work that needs to be done.
 Usually, each message in a queue is dequeued, processed, and deleted by a single consumer.

+One of main use cases of queue is `task distribution`:
+> The main idea behind Work Queues (aka: Task Queues) is to avoid doing a resource-intensive task immediately and having to wait for it to complete.
+Instead we schedule the task to be done later.
+> We encapsulate a task as a message and send it to a queue.

 ### event stream
 Streaming data means a constant(continuous) flow of data,  Streaming data is processed in real-time as it’s delivered to a system.